Study Abroad - 留学

 http://www.iie.org/en/Programs/Gilman-Scholarship-Program - Davis Fellows for Peace

 Merit-based scholarships providing full tuition (including room and board) at Middlebury Summer Language Schools for individuals with demonstrated interest in one or more of the following areas: international, global, or area studies; international politics and economics; peace and security studies; and/or conflict resolution.
-(Deadline: December 15)
+(Deadline: around December 15)

 http://www.middlebury.edu/ls/finaid/fellowships/kwd - Boren Scholarship